A root canal is a treatment used to repair and save a tooth that is badly decayed or becomes infected.

 - Once the infected material is removed, your dentist will either seal the tooth on the same day, or put in a temporary filling to protect you from root canal pain until a customized crown is ready.

-- A crown, filling, or other completes the process of relieving your root canal pain.
+- A crown, filling, or other tooth restoration completes the process of relieving your root canal pain.
 In some cases, your dentist may leave the tooth open so additional material can drain out of the tooth before it is filled and sealed.
 Some dentists will put a temporary filling in the tooth to protect the area while the infected material drains away completely

 The dentist and endodontist are very valuable in helping maintain perspective regarding the condition of a tooth and the likelihood for success with different treatment options.